Doumeki21/CART253/exercises/dodge-em/README.md

 # Dodge-em exercise!

-Move the mouse to control the green circle.
-Scroll the mouse to change the right color.
+Move the mouse to control the black circle.
+Press on the mouse to hide from the green enemy.
+The red circles are unavoidable!